GreyHatBeard/m365-etiquette/docs/By-service/teams.md

 - Keep the number of Channels to a minimum to avoid confusion
 - Agree the naming convention for Channels when the Microsoft Team is created
-- Do not rename Channels
+- Do not rename Channels as the underlying folder in the SharePoint document library will not be updated with the new name

 ### Conversations